GPUOpen-Tools/radeon_gpu_profiler/docs/source/pipelines.rst

 Below the table, the Bucket ID, API PSO hash and Driver internal pipeline hash for the currently-selected pipeline is displayed.
-There is also a quick link to view the selected pipeline in the Pipeline State view.
-This will navigate to the Pipeline State view for the first event associated with the pipeline.
+There is also a quick link to view the selected pipeline in the Pipeline state view.
+This will navigate to the Pipeline state view for the first event associated with the pipeline.

 Events
 ~~~~~~